Tenant Satisfaction Measures: Maintaining building safety

 Results for all homes, including where another managing agent is responsible for safety checks**

-** These results show the percentage of checks we can confirm as complete in all of the homes covered by this report.
-This includes homes where another managing agent is legally responsible for safety checks (this often includes homes in buildings where not everyone is an L&Q resident, and the managing agent has been appointed by another landlord, or the building owner).
-For these homes, we rely on managing agents to provide us with this information.
-These results are much lower than the L&Q figures as, at the time of writing, only 23% of managing agents had responded to us when we asked them to confirm that these checks had been done.
-Those who responded to us confirmed that 100% of the required checks were complete.
-We will continue working with the remaining agents to ensure they carry out these checks.
+** These results show the percentage of checks that we are able to confirm as complete in all of the homes covered by this report.
+This includes homes where another organisation is legally responsible for safety checks, in addition to those where L&Q is responsible.
+These often include homes in buildings where not everyone is an L&Q resident, and the managing agent has been appointed by another landlord, or buildings where a managing agent acts on behalf of L&Q. For these homes, we rely on another organisation to provide us with this information.
+At the time of publishing, 87.58% of these organisations had done this (including 100% of the managing agents we employ to manage our buildings for us).
+Those that responded to us confirmed that 100% of required checks were complete.
+We will continue to work with the remaining organisations to make sure they are carrying out these checks.

 What we’re doing to improve

-• As well as our work to improve performance against the essential safety checks measured here, we're also carrying out one of the UK's largest building safety inspection programmes, covering 32,000 homes in 1,850 buildings.
+As well as our work to improve performance against the essential safety checks measured here, we’re also carrying out one of the UK’s largest building safety inspection programmes, covering 32,000 homes in more than 2,000 buildings.

-• We have a dedicated Fire Safety Engagement team to ensure we’re keeping residents who live in buildings which need inspection up to date.
+• we have a dedicated fire safety engagement team to make sure we’re keeping residents who live in buildings which need inspection up to date

 Our Tenant Satisfaction Measures report